-\end{small} where in the first inequality we used Cauchy-Schwarz and in the second inequality Fubini's theorem together with the induction assumption.
-This concoludes the proof of (\ref{eq:R k x}) and the upper bound for the statement for $s=\tau=1$.\\
+\end{small} where in the first inequality we used Cauchy-Schwarz and in the second inequality we used Fubini's theorem together with the induction assumption.
+This concludes the proof of (\ref{eq:R k x}) and the upper bound for the statement for $s=\tau=1$.\\

-\textbf{Rescaling:} For general scaling parameters $\tau$ and $s$ compared to the case $\tau=s=1$, the domain is mapped to $\tau\X$ and the covariance matrix is multiplied by a scalar $s^2$.
-Therefore by replacing $\gamma^{-j}$ with $\tau \gamma^{-j}$ and multiplying the final term with $s^2$, we obtain
+\textbf{Rescaling:} For general scaling parameters $\tau$ and $s$, compared to the case $\tau=s=1$, the domain is mapped to $\tau\X$ and the covariance matrix is scaled by a factor of $s^2$.
+Therefore, by replacing $\gamma^{-j}$ with $\tau \gamma^{-j}$ and multiplying the final term with $s^2$, we obtain

 concluding the proof. \end{proof}